Generic name: carbamazepine (oral) [ kar-ba-MAZ-e-peen ]

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Drinking alcohol can increase some of the side effects of Equetro, and can also increase your risk of seizures.
+Drinking alcohol can increase some of the side effects of carbamazepine, and can also increase your risk of seizures.

-Avoid exposure to sunlight or tanning beds.
-Equetro can make you sunburn more easily.
+Carbamazepine could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.